Exercise

 File Organization

-to your existing file structure.
+We'll add a new directory called operators to your existing file structure.
 The updated structure will look like this:

 csf101-python_exercises/